The American Psychological Association (APA) style requires two elements:

 1. Throughout the text: In-text citations

-Include information about a source within the text of your assignment:
+Include information about a source within the text of your assessment:

 • the name of the author or authors